 We realize how easy it is to be caught up in their cycle of addiction by accidentally enabling behaviors, and we can show you how to positively help your loved one kick the habit.

 If you’re currently lost and unsure about what the best course of action is, there are three important things you can do:

 - Don’t enable your loved one.
 Don’t give them any money or resources that will allow them to keep buying drugs.
 This may sound like tough love, and it is.
 However, you will be helping them in the long run.

 - Work on positive enabling instead.
 Work with your loved one to help them change.
 Let them know that you love them and that you can no longer help them to stay addicted.
-Talk with them about entering recovery with 12 Keys Rehab – support that has been proven time and time again to bring about sustained and quality sobriety.
+Talk with them about entering recovery with us – support that has been proven time and time again to bring about sustained and quality sobriety.

 - Seek professional help.
-Here at 12 Keys Rehab, we’re always just a call away.
+We’re always just a call away.
 Our crisis line is open 24/7.
 We will help you and your friend or relative by providing you with all the necessary tools and support to lead a drug-free and productive life.

 Once your loved one begins their recovery there are a few things you can try to make the whole process easier: